 What Should You Expect at a Disability Hearing?

-Las Vegas Social Security Disability Attorney Gerald M. Welt Can Help You Prepare
+Las Vegas Social Security Disability Lawyer Gerald M. Welt Can Help You Prepare

 To receive your Social Security Disability benefits, you may need to appear at a hearing known as an “Administrative Law Judge Hearing”.
 Although you will provide testimony under oath, strict rules of evidence do not apply, and in general, the hearing will be much less formal than a state court hearing.

 A federal administrative law judge (ALJ) from the Office of Disability Adjudication and Review of the Social Security Administration conducts the hearing.
 Since the ALJ’s job is to make an independent, unbiased decision based on the evidence in your case, the ALJ may request medical records, documents and testimony.
 Those with legal counsel usually have better results at the hearing level.
 It is your legal right to retain an attorney for this hearing.
 Because of this, consider having a Social Security Disability lawyer attend with you.

 A Social Security Disability hearing to decide whether an individual qualifies for Social Security Disability benefits is an informal, private process.
 Therefore, you, your attorney, the ALJ, a hearing monitor and any witnesses are typically the only individuals in the room.
 You must present your testimony in the hearing under oath.

 The ALJ presiding over your case may request a statement from a specific physician of yours or an independent medical expert to act as a witness in your case.
 It is also likely for the ALJ to request that a vocational expert provide a statement.
 These are all elements to help determine whether you are disabled according to the Social Security Disability/Supplemental Security Income (SSI) government regulations and, thus, whether you qualify to receive benefits.